rso9/catalog-management/README.md

 *If you are running Docker inside a VM, you might need to change the database IP in* `config.yaml`.
 6. Run the configuration.

-Open up `localhost:8080/servlet` in your browser.
+Open up [localhost:8080/servlet](localhost:8080/servlet) in your browser.
 You should see the text "IT WORKS!" on a plain "website".
 To test the REST API, send a GET request to `localhost:8080/v1/artist`.

 ## Documentation
-**TODO: set up OpenAPI3**
+The project uses OpenAPI3 (KumuluzEE OpenAPI3).

+The documentation is available at [http://localhost:8080/api-specs/ui/](http://localhost:8080/api-specs/ui/).
+The "raw" version can be accessed at [localhost:8080/api-specs/v1/openapi.json](localhost:8080/api-specs/v1/openapi.json).